jmartinesdev/GuessThe-Word/README.md

 - From the source section drop-down menu, select the Main Branch.
 - Once the main branch has been selected, the page will refresh and provide a link to the live project.

-The live link can be found here - https://jmartinesdev.github.io/sisterhood-gym/
+The live link can be found here - https://jmartinesdev.github.io/GuessThe-Word/

 # Languages

-- The coding languages used to create this site were HTML and CSS.
+- The coding languages used to create this site were HTML, CSS and Javascript.

 # **Credits**